Your Not-So-Average Guide To The Clitoris

 There are 10,281 nerve endings, on average, in the clitoris.
 For comparison, there are 17,000 nerve endings in your entire palm.

-There are nearly double the nerve endings in the clitoris then the penis, but the clitoris is just one eighth the size.
+There are nearly double the nerve endings in the clitoris than the penis, but the clitoris is just one-eighth the size.
 The area on the clitoris most densely packed with nerve endings is the glans clitoris (that’s what we often call the head of the clit).

 How big is the clitoris?